 Mr. Oded Tamir has served on our board of directors since August 2013.
-Mr. Tamir has also served as chairman of the board of directors of Fertigo Medical Ltd. since November 2018 and as a member of the advisory board of Biodesign Israel, a medical entrepreneurship and innovation program, since June 2018.
-Prior to that, Mr. Tamir has served as chairman of Imedis AI Ltd. from November 2018 to September 2020 and LensFree Ltd. from June 2019 to September 2020, and as president and chief executive officer of RADLogics Inc. from June 2013 to December 2016.
-Mr. Tamir received his B.Sc. in economics and business management from the Technion - Israel Institute of Technology, Israel completed advanced accounting studies at the University of Haifa, Israel executive development management program at the Technion - Institute of Management, Israel and executive education and training program at the John F. Welch Leadership Development Center, New York.
+Mr. Tamir has also served as executive chairman of the board of directors of Fertigo Medical Ltd. since November 2018 and as a member of the advisory board of Biodesign Israel, a Stanford University program for medical entrepreneurship and innovation, since June 2018.
+Prior to that, Mr. Tamir has served as executive chairman of Imedis AI Ltd. from November 2018 to September 2020, and as president and chief executive officer of RADLogics Inc. from June 2013 to December 2016.
+Mr. Tamir is the co-founder of Insightec Ltd., where he served as the chief financial officer and chief operating officer for 15 years.
+Mr. Tamir received his B.Sc. in economics and business management from the Technion - Israel Institute of Technology, Israel completed advanced accounting studies at the University of Haifa, Israel executive development management program at the Technion - Institute of Management, Israel, graduated the advanced directors' program of Deloitte Israel & Co., and executive education and training program at the John F. Welch Leadership Development Center, New York.